c1t1zen1/PARROT_REPORT/README.md

 # Parrot Report

-Code running on O Cloud is version 1b6 thru 6b6 - need to update rest of javascripts Add - share or embed
+Code running on O Cloud is version 1b8 - need to update rest of javascripts
+ - share or embed